 - To assess whether our gene editing protocol would efficiently correct sickle-cell HSPCs, we purified HSPCs from multiple non-mobilized homozygous sickle patients (nmHbSS) and assessed gene editing efficiencies in CD34+ bulk and BFU-E single clones and clonogenic potential.
-We also differentiated edited HSPCs into fully mature red blood cells (RBCs) to evaluated hemoglobin expression, sickling properties and the potential beta-thalassemic phenotype through scRNAseq (A) - Our editing strategy achieved high gene correction frequencies (>50%), while maintaining low levels indels (<20%)(B).
+We also differentiated edited HSPCs into RBCs to evaluated hemoglobin expression, sickling properties and the potential beta-thalassemic phenotype through scRNAseq (A) - Our editing strategy achieved high gene correction frequencies (>50%), while maintaining low levels indels (<20%)(B).
 It was reproducible in multiple different donors and did not impact HSPCs clonogenic potential (C).
 Notably we reached an average of 68% and 79% of corrected BFU-E clones while generating less than 10% bi-allelic indels clones.

 Our protocol allowed high expression of adult hemoglobin (HbA) (>50%), while maintaining a correct level of total hemoglobin as assessed by alpha to non-alpha globin ratio (alpha globin level set to 1) (E).
-Moreover, it mitigated collateral effect derived from HBB inactivation observed in the β -thalassemic-like control (β -Thal).
-Finally, TALEN[®] gene editing enables rescuing the sickling phenotype (up to 70% of normal cells obtained) in hypoxic conditions (F).
+Moreover, it mitigated collateral effect derived from HBB inactivation observed in a β -thalassemic-like control (β -Thal) that was generated by inducing up to 70% indels.
+Finally, TALEN® gene editing enables rescuing the sickling phenotype (up to 70% of normal cells obtained) in hypoxic conditions (F).

-- scRNaseg analysis enabling to simultaneously characterize the genotype and transcription profiles of edited RBCs, highlighted a cell cluster in the β -thal control, which was absent in the mock (G).
-Interestingly, this cluster was mainly composed of RBCs harboring bi-allelic indels and was reduced in the edited samples (<10% cells)(G-H). - A β -thalassemic signature characterized by upregulation of heat shock protein genes (HSP), ribosomal proteins genes and genes encoding for fetal Hb was observed in the β -thal control, while edited RBCs had a transcription profile similar to the mock control(I).
-These data confirm the reduced risk of TALEN[®]-gene correction to generate β-thal phenotype which is restricted only to the cluster of cells harboring bi-allelic indels as shown by HSPA1A expression(G).
+A β-thalassemic signature characterized by upregulation of heat shock protein genes (HSP), ribosomal proteins genes and genes encoding for fetal Hb was observed in the β-Thal control, while edited RBCs had a transcription profile similar to the mock control (I).
+These data confirm the reduced risk of TALEN®-gene correction to generate β-Thal phenotype which is restricted only to the cluster of cells harboring bi-allelic indels as shown by the co-localization of HSPA1A expression and $\beta 0\beta 0$ population (G).